 Where: Paso Robles, Calif.

-Paso Robles may be a wine town but on June 1 beer shall reign supreme.
+Paso Robles may be a wine town but on the second-to-last day of May, beer shall reign supreme.
 Acclaimed hometown brewery Firestone Walker will be hosting another installment of their wildly popular Invitational Beer Fest, which brings together several of their equally notable peers for some revelry on the Central Coast.
 Tickets sell out instantly, so be sure to keep any eye out for the event’s on-sale date.

 Where: Portland, Ore.